textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 The `escape="tidy,textile,ltrim"` attribute used in the link description tag allows using Textile formatting in your link descriptions (notably the `tidy,textile` values).
 For example, to get the bold formatting on the word “SMASHED,” as depicted above, the description could be written as `Hulk *SMASHED!*` Or you could write it with a Textile span like this, `Hulk %(impact)smashed!%`, then style the CSS rule for `.impact` using a text transform for uppercase, and a niftier typeface for extra visual _oomph_.
 (The `ltrim` attribute value clips white characters left.
 You may not need this.
 See [Tag escaping](/tags/learning/#tag-escaping) doc to learn about all `escape=“”` attribute uses.)

-The `p` element and it’s two `span` children enable styling the name and date output however you want, together or separately.
+The `p` element and it's two `span` children enable styling the name and date output however you want, together or separately.
 For example, you could use pseudo rules to add punctuation around the name: `– Drunk Hulk,`.
 Or use `display:block;` on the `span` elements to put the date under the name instead of using punctuation.
 Note there is also a hard `class="sig"` set on the `p` element, but you can remove or change that as desired in your own shortcode form.

-By writing in a value for the `name=""` attribute, you can choose to use a person’s twitter name, like in this case: “Drunk Hulk”.
+By writing in a value for the `name=""` attribute, you can choose to use a person's twitter name, like in this case: “Drunk Hulk”.
 Or their Tweet handle: “@drunkhulk”.
 Or leave out the dumb `@` symbol: “drunkhulk”.
 Or anything else you want, which makes this attribute flexible for other quote source types besides Tweets.

 Because the `name=""` attribute is optional, no name will appear under the quoted Tweet if you leave it out of the short-tag.
-The date will still appear as a link to the actual Tweet location because that’s hard-coded in the shortcode (unless you modify it).
+The date will still appear as a link to the actual Tweet location because that's hard-coded in the shortcode (unless you modify it).

 The `class=""` attribute can take multiple values, as you would expect (e.g. `class="value1 value2 etc"`).